gnarzilla/blog.deadlight/README_DRAFT.md

 Deadlight isn’t trying to be the coolest blog platform.
 It’s trying to be the last one that still works when everything else is on fire.

-Go deploy it.
+Deploy it.
 Break it.
-Blog from a mountain with a LoRa node.
+Blog from a mountain top with a LoRa node.
 I’ll be here.